2023 EFL Cup final: Newcastle United

-As a Premier League club not involved in any UEFA competitions, Newcastle United entered the cup in the second round where they were drawn away to EFL League Two club Tranmere Rovers with the match played at Prenton Park on 24 August 2022.
-Newcastle won 2–1 with goals for Newcastle from club captain Jamaal Lascelles and Chris Wood, after Elliott Nevitt had given Tranmere the lead.
+As a Premier League club not involved in any UEFA competitions, Newcastle United entered the cup in the second round where they were drawn away to EFL League Two club Tranmere Rovers, with the match played at Prenton Park on 24 August 2022.
+Newcastle won 2–1 with goals from club captain Jamaal Lascelles and Chris Wood, after Elliott Nevitt had given Tranmere the lead.
 In the third round, they were drawn at home to fellow Premier League club Crystal Palace, with the match played at St James' Park on 9 November.
-The tie ended as a 0–0 draw after 90 minutes so a penalty shoot-out was used to determine the outcome, with Newcastle winning 3–2 as Wood, Kieran Trippier and Joelinton converted their penalties for the home side, while Sven Botman and Bruno Guimarães missed theirs.
+The tie ended as a 0–0 draw after 90 minutes, so a penalty shoot-out was used to determine the outcome, with Newcastle winning 3–2 as Wood, Kieran Trippier and Joelinton converted their penalties for the home side, while Sven Botman and Bruno Guimarães missed theirs.
 Will Hughes and Joel Ward converted their penalties for Palace, with club captain Luka Milivojević, Jean-Philippe Mateta and Malcolm Ebiowei all having theirs saved by Nick Pope.
-In the fourth round, Newcastle were drawn at home once more to another Premier League club in Bournemouth, with the match played at St James' Park on 20 December.
+In the fourth round, Newcastle were drawn at home once more to another Premier League club in Bournemouth, with the match played on 20 December.
 Newcastle won 1–0 with an own goal from Adam Smith.
 The match saw Newcastle manager Eddie Howe face his former club.
-In the quarter-finals, Newcastle were drawn at home for the third consecutive round against Leicester City, with the match played at St James' Park on 10 January 2023.
+In the quarter-finals, Newcastle were drawn at home for the third consecutive round against Leicester City, with the match played on 10 January 2023.
 Newcastle won 2–0 with goals from Dan Burn and Joelinton.
-In the semi-finals, which were played over two legs, Newcastle were drawn against Southampton with the first-leg played away at St Mary's Stadium on 24 January.
+In the semi-finals, which were played over two legs, Newcastle were drawn against Southampton, who had eliminated Manchester City in the previous round, with the first-leg played away at St Mary's Stadium on 24 January.
 Newcastle took a 1–0 lead in the tie with a goal from Joelinton.
-The second-leg was played at St James' Park on 31 January, with Newcastle winning 2–1 (3–1 on aggregate) with two goals from Sean Longstaff and a consolation goal for Southampton from Ché Adams.
-However, Guimarães was sent off, though he did not miss the final due to the three-match ban being enforced in the Premier League, with him instead missing Newcastle's next three league matches against West Ham United, Bournemouth and Liverpool.
-On February 18, Pope was sent off against Liverpool in a 0–2 home loss and missed the final against Manchester United.
+The second leg was played at St James' Park on 31 January, with Newcastle winning 2–1 (3–1 on aggregate) with two goals from Sean Longstaff and a consolation goal for Southampton from Ché Adams.
+On 18 February, Newcastle goalkeeper Pope was sent off in a Premier League match against Liverpool, a 2–0 defeat at St. James' Park, meaning he would miss the final.
+Back-up goalkeeper Martin Dúbravka was cup-tied due to appearing for the final opponents on loan in the earlier rounds, leaving third-choice Loris Karius to make his club debut in the showpiece.